 Galicia octopus tastes a bit like chicken and calamari.
 Coming from the deepest parts of the ocean, the Galicia octopus has a tough exterior and has a hard skin.

-How Can You Cook Octopus?
+How To Cook Octopus?

 Fed up with having to go to restaurants to indulge in a fancy meal?
 Do it at home!
 Yes, you can cook octopus meat at home with great ease!
 All you need to do is find fresh and good quality octopus meat and cook it however you want!